 - Robust networking: With students from several parts of the world in your class, you are bound to be exposed to people with expertise in diverse fields.
 This can only work to your advantage as once you leave, you will have access to their expertise at the click of a button.
 The alumni of these business programs are one reason why students flock to such schools.
 The network can give them a huge head start in their careers.

 - Resources: Business Schools have robust resources to help you to start your own enterprises.
 This could be in the form of the Innovation Labs, Entrepreneurship Clubs or mentoring through their Entrepreneur-in-house programs.
-Another great advantage of such MBA programs is that several business schools offer a “loan forgiveness” program for those planning to set up a Social Enterprise.
+Another great advantage of such MBA in social entrepreneurship programs is that several business schools offer a “loan forgiveness” program for those planning to set up a Social Enterprise.
 For instance, the INSEAD program offers scholarships, loan forgiveness and a Social Impact Award for those students who show a strong commitment towards not-for-profit organizations or a for-profit Social Venture.

 Best MBA Schools: